 Other advice that has been given online, especially for those living in countries such as America, Canada and Australia:

-Find out which tribe(s) are Indigenous to your area
+Find out which Nation(s) are Indigenous to your area

 Donate your money (if you can)